- Copyright 2013, Taji Marie Hugley. All rights reserved.

 Recently, a small voice inside of her has begun to speak.
 The voice is quiet and small, but insistent.
 She tries to ignore it, but it murmurs in her ear incessantly.
 The voice is quiet but clear; it tells her that it is time to go.
 She is suspicious of this voice.
 How can she go?
 Where would she go?

 She is scared someone will find out her secret: that she allowed her father to abuse her all of these years.
 She is more terrified that if she leaves, he will spin into a rage and come after her and her friends.
 He is volatile, angry and strong.
-The mere idea of his anger makes her body flood with fear.
+The mere idea of his anger floods her with fear.
 She is paralyzed against his rage.
 She is the person he groomed her to be: a loyal people-pleaser who barely recognizes her own emotions.
 She doesn’t know how to be anyone else.

 Sometimes she sits in the bathroom stall between classes and sobs.
 Sometimes she sneaks off campus and binges on fast food, and then crouches on the Taco Bell bathroom floor, vomiting until she feels empty again.
 She likes to see if she can drink her male friends under the table; it’s a game she always wins.
 She smokes pot almost everyday; she likes the way it makes her numb, like she’s floating outside of her body.

 But that voice inside her is getting louder and more destructive.
 She can’t ignore it anymore.
 It feels like there’s something eating her from the inside out.
 Last week she learned she has ulcers at the base of her esophagus.
 Her doctor asked if she’s been stressed, suggests she cut back on her school load.
-She laughs.
-And spends the bus ride back home sobbing.
+She laughs, and spends the bus ride back home sobbing.

 Six weeks later she and her girlfriend are driving a Uhaul down to Los Angeles, a city she has never visited, to move into an apartment they have never seen, with $300 in her pocket.
 She’s still scared and will keep looking over her shoulder for years.
 But the voice inside of her is louder now and she hangs onto it for dear life.